elangovana/docker-gnormplus/README.md

 # docker-gnormplus
-Docker for Gnormplus Gene Normalisation
+Docker for Gnormplus for gene named entity recognition & gene normalisation

 ## How to run
 1. Start docker and map your local host path (e.g /mnt/biocreative/gnormplus) to the container path /gnormdata